ZS42/Makefile/README.md

 Introduction
 A Makefile is a file, read by the Make program, which executes all the commands and rules in the Makefile.

-Remember

-Remember the first two days of C Pool.
-You were supposed to use bash and build your own aliases and scripts.
 Make is kind of a custom build script that makes your programmer-life really easier.

-At EPITECH, you’ll be using Makefiles to compile your code, using a compiler.
+ you’ll be using Makefiles to compile your code, using a compiler.

 Generic Makefile
 A simple Makefile is composed of your project source files (the .c files) and some rules to make your Make command work.